Trump has frozen five conflicts in the past six months to focus on fighting China.

 ► Trump spearheaded a fragile peace agreement between the Democratic Republic of Congo and the Rwanda-backed M23 militia, hailing it as a ‘glorious triumph.’
 The agreement grants the US access to vast critical minerals in the Congo.

 ► In August, Armenia and Azerbaijan signed a deal to end the 37-year Nagorno-Karabakh war.
-Trump said, “They fought, and now they’re friends.”
-The US gained exclusive development rights over the Zangezur corridor, replacing Russia.
+The US gained exclusive development rights over the Zangezur corridor, replacing Russia's control over it.

 ► The Trump administration has aimed to settle the conflict in Ukraine, most recently with talks in Alaska with Putin.
 Both sides have offered mineral and economic deals.

 Context.
-Since the end of the Cold War, US power has relied on both its financial and military domination.
-Washington has passed the largest military budget in history for 2026 — over $1 trillion — with Pentagon officials stating that cutting back commitments in the Middle East and Europe is necessary to focus on the Indo-Pacific.
+Despite peacemaking efforts, Washington has passed the largest military budget in history for 2026 — over $1 trillion — with Pentagon officials stating that cutting back commitments in the Middle East and Europe is necessary to focus on the Indo-Pacific.

 ► America’s dominant financial position — including control over the global reserve currency through SWIFT, which accounts for 50% of international transactions — has allowed it to impose tariff diplomacy worldwide.
-Using this economic power to draw nations closer to its sphere of influence while constraining China’s worldwide reach and markets.
+The goal of the tariffs is to tighten nations closer to American sphere of influence and constrain China’s worldwide reach and markets.

 Important to Know.
 From the 1990s through to the 2010s, the Western bloc waged wars on favourable terms.
-Today, with China’s rise as a major capitalist power, nearly every regional conflict pits Western and Chinese interests against one another.
+Today, with China’s rise as a major capitalist power, nearly every regional conflict pits Western and Chinese interests against one another, even if the PRC is not directly involved in them.

-► Neither bloc is prepared for full-scale war.
-US capital relies on Chinese production, and China on global exports.
-Ceasefires and deals — such as in Ukraine or Congo — also serve to secure resources the West currently depends on China for, and shrink Chinese export markets, worsening China’s crisis of overproduction.
+► Right now neither bloc is prepared for full-scale war.
+US capital still relies on Chinese production.
+China relies on global exports and American market as well.
+Ceasefires and deals in Ukraine and Congo secured important resources for the Western bloc and shrunk Chinese export markets, worsening China’s crisis of overproduction.